crystallabs/virtualtime/README.md

 ## Overview of Functionality

-In general, VirtualTime can be used for matching and generation of `Time`s.
+As mentioned, VirtualTime is used for matching and generation of `Time`s.

 ### 1. Time Matching

-One can express date and time constraints in the `VirtualTime` object and then match various `Time`s against it, to determine which ones match.
+One can express date and time constraints in the `VirtualTime` object and then match various `Time`s against it to determine which ones match.

 For example, let's create a VirtualTime that matches the last Saturday and Sunday of every month.